Dear Solarplate Artists:

 INTERNATIONAL ORDERS

-We accept International Orders on our website
+We accept International Orders on our website.
+Europe customers are charged VAT taxes upon delivery.

 Special Offer